 Where and with whom do the visits take place?

 There are three primary options for supervised visitation services.
-The most commonly ordered option is Donna’s House, a facility on the first floor of the Family Court building at 601 N. Pecos Rd.
+The most commonly ordered option is Donna’s House, a family and child treatment facility on the first floor of the Family Court building at 601 N. Pecos Rd.
 Donna’s House is a good option for first-time and high-risk visits because the facility shares a security entrance with the court.
 This facility is also a great option for those with a traditional 9-5pm work schedule as their hours are from 6:00pm – 8:00pm, Wednesday – Friday.
 Visits are inexpensive at Donna’s House ($20 per hour, unless the judge waives the fee; exchanges are $5 each) and provided in one-hour or two-hour blocks.
 The party requesting the visitation is usually obligated to pay, but the Court may order the parties to split the cost.

 At Donna’s House, visits are conducted by experienced supervisors who can easily step in for one another if a supervisor needs to use the restroom or leave the room for any reason.
 Visits are supervised in a group setting, so each supervisor oversees one to three families at a time.
 Supervisors take notes during the visit and prepare a one- to two-page letter for the Court prior to the next hearing to describe how the visits are going.
 Even if they are not ordered to do so, some parties request one or two supervised visits at Donna’s House so that a report will be sent to the Court showing that the parent-child relationship is improving or that visits are going well.